5 benefits I get out of being a mentor

 Try mentoring

 Customer experience and customer support are having a come-up right now.
 Tons of people are building their careers in these excellent fields, and they need our help.
 If you haven't tried mentoring or aren't sure where to start: begin by putting it out there.
+You can try out a CX mentorship platform to test the waters.
 Let people know on LinkedIn or Twitter that you are interested, and maybe include a bit of information about what you're best equipped to help with.
 There are also great resources like Support Driven’s Aspire Mentor program.
 Programs like this connect potential mentees with suitable mentors in relationships that feel fulfilling and enriching to both parties.
 If you don’t know that you have a wide enough network to find a mentee that suits you, something like this is a great option.

 Once you get into mentoring, you will find it to be an enriching and beneficial experience.
 It helps you build and strengthen your network, which is excellent for future hiring needs and job changes if you are keen to shift your position.
 Mentoring also empowers you to learn new things and keep your existing skills strong—while you might not be personally doing the things that your mentees are talking about, you learn from their perspective and can put their ideas into your tool belt as well.